Installation

 Class-backed XAML code-behind

-If the project already contains hand-written InitializeComponent() methods that call AvaloniaXamlLoader.Load(this), do not leave those methods unconditional when you switch to AXSG.
+If the project already contains hand-written InitializeComponent() methods that call AvaloniaXamlLoader.Load(this), AXSG now gives you two supported migration paths:

 AXSG generates InitializeComponent(bool loadXaml = true) for class-backed XAML, and normal constructor calls such as InitializeComponent(); are expected to bind to that generated method.
-A hand-written parameterless overload wins overload resolution and will bypass AXSG output.
+A hand-written parameterless overload still wins overload resolution in source.

 Use one of these patterns: